SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:40 - [Notebook: scipy-stats]: (Last Commit) Proposed to continue reviewing the Notebook in the same fashion as the last commit before moving on to introducing ANOVA.
-(Introduction) Add blurbs to subsection - Scipy Stats - and capture the appropriate section of package/function documentation introduced into the Notebook for ease of readability and understanding without the need for explanation.
-Removed reference to statsmodels.stats as it thus far was used to verify the return values from scipy.stats.ttest_ind plus return the degrees of freedom (which is trivial to calculate).
-(Propose) Continue reviewing the Notebook in the same fashion (subsection - Error) before moving on to introducing ANOVA (by way of highlighting the limitations of the t-test."
+"DAY:40 - [Notebook: scipy-stats]: (Last Commit) Similiar to the previous commit reviewed the remainder of the Notebook (subsection - Error).
+Day: 45 proposed reviewing Notebook due to delays and being behind schedule.
+Notebook is now up to date with further explanatory blurbs to better understand concepts (ready to proceed with new content).
+(Introduction) Add blurbs to subsection - Error.
+(Propose) i.
+Doing a t-test on a real-world dataset but for the moment adding to the Appendix (with the option to remove later if deemed appropriate). ii.
+Introducing ANOVA (by way of highlighting the limitations of the t-test (i.e. submitting three or more collections)."
 -->
 * End of Semester (Dec 2021):